KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Balaji Srinivasan ([@balajis](https://twitter.com/balajis)) famously wrote...

 Physical proximity limits outreach.
 Physical proximity is decreasing in importance.
 More people than ever can be reached all over the world via the internet in real time.

-### National Church Re-Imagined
-* Put equal emphasis on physical, digital, and partnership
-* Maintain a full-stack architecture anytime possible
-* Publicize to existing membership to help achieve a network effect
-* Optimize for psychology and sharing
-* Practice minimalism as mush as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
-* Integrate new methods of ministry.
-This also creates new publicity angles